Could digital media startups fill the vacuum left by community newspapers?

 Most agreed that the future is digital, but also found that there was not a coherent financial strategy to make them solvent.
 And fewer than a quarter of them said they were adequately staffed to meet their revenue goals.

-Brady was able to expand his reporting staff and hire a Pennsylvania state capitol reporter thanks to Report for America.
+Brady was able to expand his reporting staff and hire a Pennsylvania statehouse reporter thanks to Report for America.
 This nonprofit aims to make journalism a part of a national service program and add 1,000 working reporters to local newsrooms by 2022.
-This past year they placed nine reporters of about 740 applicants.
+This past year the group placed nine reporters out of about 740 applicants.
 Eighty-five organizations across the country applied for placement.

 Report for America pays for half of their fellows' salaries for the first year and a quarter the following year.
-They will accept new applications from interested journalists and media organizations on August 1.
+They group will accept new applications from interested journalists and media organizations on Aug.
+1.

 "In the past five or 10 years, there’s been a lot about how technology is going to save journalism, and a lot of that is partly true," said Steve Waldman, the nonprofit's co-founder.
 "But we’ve now discovered that none of that matters if there’s not enough reporters.
 At the end of the day you’re not going to improve local journalism without local journalists."